Summary

 Community is the heart and soul of your coworking space.

 Coworking space events, both online and in-person, are a great way to build this sense of community.
+They are also one of the most valuable coworking perks you can offer your members.

 Why are coworking space events important?